trinhoftheworld/Project-Descriptions-for-Review/Data-Analyst/Make Effective Data Visualization.md

 Review [this](https://docs.google.com/document/d/1WPf40Qqc51THNZXF6ZuwP12QiIqfv3QSThC5vHPa3h0/pub) document before you grade any Data Vis projects.
 It might be helpful if you first review the student-facing instructions and project description (see below) and then you read carefully into the Evaluation Overview doc.

 ## Sample projects (internal)
+Please review carefully [these](https://drive.google.com/folderview?id=0B6lqHlx9UkQ_ZzBFdm9MNjZ2SU0&usp=sharing) project submissions and their corresponding evaluations.
+You are going to need a Gmail account to open the folder and add it to your Google Drive (using the button in the top right that says "Add to Drive").

 ## What is included in a submission?